MauriceGit/AdventOfCode/2021/23_reworked/README.md

 > go run .

 This will run my own input.
 For all possible input, change the "if false {" to true in the main function.

+## Calculate average runtimes

+To get the numbers above, run this program with all inputs (change the if in the main function to true) and replace the "all_solutions.txt" file with the output.

+Then run
+> eval_all_solutions.py
+to get the min/max/avg runtimes.